 Even the most dedicated gym rats tend to slack off during the holidays.
 Back to back parties, a fridge full of leftovers and bottomless cocktails can get the best of us.
-Start 2018 off right, by building a bigger, leaner, stronger physique with a well-rounded regimen for guys at all levels.
+Celebrate Men’s Health Month, by building a bigger, leaner, stronger physique with a well-rounded regimen for guys at all levels.

 “A typical ‘man workout’ is heavy on the chest and arms, as everyone wants to look good in a tight tank top, but the lower body and core are often neglected,” says fitness guru “Hollywood Hino” Ehikamenor.
 The professional boxer knows a thing or two about getting ripped.
 We partnered with Hino and former Judo welterweight competitor-turned-personal-trainer Mark “Mack” Brown to bring you two kick ass regimens of compound moves to strengthen areas that guys are often concerned about, but rarely target.
 So, grab your best workout gear and get to sweatin’.